dev-launchers/strapiv4/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+Screenshots/videos are a must to help explain your problem.
+Otherwise we may not be able to figure out the exact issue you are having.

 **Environment**
  Where does this issue appear, operating system, browser environment details.